-InnoDB Cluster Global Status in ClusterSet Routable Controlled Switchover Emergency Failover OK_NOT_REPLICATING Yes, if specified as target cluster by name Yes Yes OK_NOT_CONSISTENT Yes, if specified as target cluster by name No Yes OK_MISCONFIGURED Yes Yes Yes NOT_OK No No No INVALIDATED Yes, if specified as target cluster by name and accept_ro routing policy is set No No UNKNOWN Connected Router instances might still be routing traffic to the cluster 1 No
+InnoDB Cluster Global Status in ClusterSet Routable Controlled Switchover Emergency Failover accept_ro routing policy is set UNKNOWN Connected Router instances might still be routing traffic to the cluster No No

 The replica cluster you select must have the most up to date set of transactions (GTID set) among all of the replica clusters that are reachable.
 If more than one replica cluster is eligible for the emergency failover, check the replication lag for each cluster (which is shown in the extended output for the clusterSet.status() command).
 Select the replica cluster with the least replication lag, which should therefore have the most transactions.
 The emergency failover process checks the GTID sets for all the replica clusters that are currently reachable, and tells you if another cluster is more up to date, so you can try again with that cluster.